fdebrus/Nikobus-HA/README.md

 ![image](https://github.com/fdebrus/Nikobus-HA/assets/33791533/f68b85fe-7f1d-4b8d-b9c2-9048705ef8dd)

 You can always revisit these options after setup by selecting the "CONFIGURE" option from the integration menu.
-If you need to change your connectivity method, delete and recreate the integration with the new parameters.
+If you need to change your connectivity method (IP vs USB), delete and recreate the integration with the new parameters.

 ![image](https://github.com/fdebrus/Nikobus-HA/assets/33791533/850f151a-72a9-47a3-8514-bab665849377)
 ![image](https://github.com/fdebrus/Nikobus-HA/assets/33791533/c6ae485a-a969-48d2-99e4-5687c02c5a85)